dangaiden/lambda-zipper/README.md

 - Runtime: Python 3.7
 - Handler: lambda_function.main_handler
 - Architecture: x86_64
-# Resources
+# Resources needed

-Although in this repository you will only find the lambda function plus the images used (not the deployed resources), this is what I have used in AWS:
+Although in this repository you will only find the lambda function plus the images used (not the deployed resources in AWS), this is what I have used in AWS:

 - S3 buckets (2):
     - tkw-priv (Access defined: Bucket and objects not public): Contains the images that can be used to create the zip file.